Lympstone Manor, Exmouth

 Lympstone Manor (formerly Courtlands House) in Exmouth, England, is a building of historical significance and is Grade II listed on the English Heritage Register.
 It was mainly built in the 1760s around an older building which had been used as a farmhouse.
 At this time the owner was Charles Baring, a wealthy banker who had just been married.
 It was the residence of many notable people for the next two centuries.
-Today it is a hotel, restaurant and vineyard.
+Since 2016, it has been a hotel, restaurant and vineyard run by Michael Caines who is the chef and owner.

+The house has never held the Manorship of Lympstone, which instead has traditionally been associated with Nutwell Court.

 Early residents

-Charles Baring (1741-1829) was born in 1741 in Larkbeare House in Exmouth.
+Charles Baring (1741–1829) was born in 1741 in Larkbeare House in Exmouth.
 His father was John Baring, a wealthy merchant.
 Charles entered the banking business with his brothers Francis and John who foundered the famous Baring Bank.
-In 1767 he married Margaret Gould (1743-1803), who was the daughter and heiress of William Drake Gould of Lew Trenchard Manor.
+In 1767 he married Margaret Gould (1743–1803), who was the daughter and heiress of William Drake Gould of Lew Trenchard Manor.
 It is about this time that Courtlands House was transformed by Charles from a farmhouse to a mansion.
 The couple had nine children, seven daughters and two sons.

 Margaret died in 1803 at Courtlands House.
 There is a memorial to her in Lympstone Church which survives today.
 Soon after this Charles sold Courtlands House to Lambert Blair.
 He died in 1815 and the house was sold to Sir Walter Roberts.

-Sir Walter Roberts 2nd Baronet (1776-1828) was born in 1776.
-His father was Sir Thomas Roberts 1st Baronet of Glassenbury, Kent.
-He inherited his father’s property in 1817.
-He died in 1828 and the house was sold.
+Sir Walter Roberts 9th Bt.
+(1620), and 2nd Bt.
+(1809), (1770–1828) was born in 1770.
+His father was Sir Thomas Roberts 8th and 1st Baronet of Britfieldstown, nr.
+Roberts' Cove, Co.
+Cork.
+He inherited his father's property in 1817, and died in 1828 upon which the house was sold.
 The advertisement for the sale described it as follows.